Meet our Team

 I have been a teacher in Waikato schools since 2003 and have worked with all Primary School age groups during this time.
 I have enjoyed a wide range of leadership roles and have always enjoyed leading in the Health and PhysEd curriculum area.

 In 2019 the opportunity came up to be part of starting a Forest School in the Waikato and working with students and families in this setting further developed my passion for Health and Wellbeing education and support.
 Working as an Educator for LifeEd offers fantastic opportunities for teaching and learning alongside so many tamariki and rangatahi and supporting Health education across Hamilton schools.
 The mobile classroom is such a fun and interactive learning environment and a great asset to be able to share with so many different schools in the area.
 It’s also great to have such a popular and well-loved new best friend – Harold!

-I am a mum of three – all boys – aged 10, 13 and 15, who keep my husband and I very busy (mostly sitting at rugby and cricket practices and games).
+I am a mum of three – all boys – aged 12, 14 and 16, who keep me very busy (mostly sitting at rugby and cricket practices and games).
 I’m a keen reader, novice gardener and outdoor enthusiast and my favourite way to spend leisure time is to gather with whanau and enjoy time together.

 Charnay Van Rooyen

-Charnay is new to the trust having recently moved up from Marlborough.
-Where she was part of the Life Education Trust Marlborough team for almost two years.
+Charnay moved up from Marlborough, where she was part of the Life Education Trust Marlborough team for almost two years.

 "It is such a rewarding and fulfilling job and I am so excited to continue with the amazing work that Life Education Trust offers the tamariki and rangatahi in each community."